FFCA/bda-gr4-domains-analysis/README.md

 The project is licensed as Attribution-NonCommercial 4.0 International (CC-BY-NC-4.0).
 If you are not familiar with this license, read more about it [here](https://creativecommons.org/licenses/by-nc/4.0/).

+## Workflow

+This project has one [CI pipeline](./.github/workflows/assignment-zip-artifact.yml) for creating an artifact containing:

+- The repository as `zip`
+- The LaTeX documentation as `pdf`
+- The presentation converted to `pdf`

+All files are renamed including the current date.
+The pipeline  is triggered on each push to `master`.

 ## Prerequisites